- Who was available from the study to assist us with questions as they come up for the protocol?

 EVLP begins once lung perfusion starts on the EVLP circuit.
 The EVLP procedure runs for a minimum of 3 hours up to a maximum of 6 hours.

-Is there any reference that needs to be followed for procuring the lungs for this study?
+Was there any reference that needs to be followed for procuring the lungs for this study?

 Can a single lung be perfused on your system?